AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

    - Model checking and improvement
    - Model comparison (not limited to selection or averaging)

-The workflow emphasizes the value of analyzing models that may initially seem flawed or suboptimal, as they often provide important insights.
+The workflow emphasizes the value of analyzing models that may initially seem flawed or suboptimal, as they often provide important insights to understand the model and potential extensions.

 ---